 IP insurance covers companies for the legal costs associated with pursuing infringement or theft of IP.
-It also covers legal defense costs for policyholders accused of IP infringement or theft.
+It also covers legal defence costs for policyholders accused of IP infringement or theft.
 There are two basic types of IP insurance:

 - Infringement defence – this is the most popular type of IP insurance.
 It covers policyholders for infringement claims brought against them.

 - Abatement enforcement coverage – this coverage gives IP owners - the insureds – the financial resources to enforce their IP rights and pursue infringement claims.

 As already stated, the most obvious risk related with IP is infringement by a third party.
 But there are some other risks associated with IP, according to IPStrategy.com, including:

 - The IP terms and conditions in some development or commercial agreements with 3rd parties.

 - The publishing activities of the business.

 - Being involved in certain inter-operability standardisation activities.

 - Getting involved in some open innovation initiatives.

 These are all things for companies to be aware of when mitigating their IP risk.